-Posts about Deployment
+Posts about deployment

 Over the last ten years, the servers that power jQuery and its associated projects have evolved from a single shared webhost to a complex fleet of more than thirty virtual machines.
 Recently, I have been working with the jQuery Foundation to reel in this decade of organic growth by standardizing the configuration management of our […]